-Minimally, the internship requires the equivalent of ten weeks (or 280 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.
+Minimally, the internship requires 300 hours of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.

 Before beginning the internship, students must complete the online Career Services Internship Reporting Form for approval.